liammellofarley/voisin/README.md

 # Updating the site

 You don't have to do anything but save/commit changes when you're done editing and then the site should automatically update within a couple of minutes.
 If anything goes wrong github has backups of every single commit so you can roll back.
-So if you fuck up ask me for help and I'll fix it.
+So if you mess up contact me and I can roll it back.